System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 System Image Recovery vs. System Restore in Windows 11/10/8/7

-System image recovery and System restore are two independent ways to help restore a previous Windows operating system.
-Though both manners target system recovery or system rollback, they have dominant differences from each other.
-So, this article mainly helps users check their differences, and select a better system recovery solution according to their own needs.
+System image recovery and System Restore are two independent ways to restore a previous Windows operating system.
+While both methods aim to recover the system, they have distinct differences.
+This article helps users understand these differences and choose the better system recovery solution based on their specific needs.

 PAGE CONTENT: